 “Was this informant the woman colloquially known as the Angel, the same person who saved your husband and daughter a few weeks ago?”

 “I cannot disclose any information about our informant.
-This individual is now a client of our law firm and subject to attorney-client privilege,” Anne said.
+This individual is now a client of our law firm and is subject to attorney-client privilege.”

 D’Marcus turned to look at Mac Merrick.

-“Mac, I assume that you wouldn’t have any better luck questioning Mrs. Merrick about her informant?”
+“Mac, I assume you wouldn’t have any better luck questioning Mrs. Merrick about her informant?”

 “That’s right, sir.
 Once my mother gets a bug up her ass about something, she’s relentless.
 There’s no stopping her.”